shubhamkumawat789/SpaceX_Falcon9_Landing_Success/README.md

-# SpaceX Falcon 9 Landing — Beginner-Friendly Production Template
+# SpaceX Falcon 9 Landing

 A clean template to turn your Jupyter notebook into a real-world project.
 You get: reproducible training, a saved model, a simple REST API for predictions, and tests.